CBS Corporation

-CBS Corporation comprised the over-the-air television (CBS and The CW) broadcasting, television production and distribution, publishing, pay-cable, and recording assets that were previously owned by the first Viacom.
+CBS Corporation comprised the over-the-air television broadcasting (CBS and The CW (50% with Warner Bros.
+Entertainment)), television production and distribution, publishing, pay-cable, and recording assets that were previously owned by the first Viacom.
 It was the world's eighth largest entertainment company in terms of revenue and headquartered at the CBS Building in Midtown Manhattan, New York City.

-The second merger between CBS Corporation and Viacom, creating the combined company ViacomCBS (now Paramount Global), was completed on December 4, 2019.
+CBS Corporation announced on August 13, 2019, that it would merge with Viacom for the second time to form ViacomCBS (now known as Paramount Skydance).
+The merger was completed on December 4, 2019.